Abdekhoda/xshop/README.md

 > [!NOTE]
 > xShop is an open source shop developed in laravel, very customizable!

+## From Abdekhoda
+this is my comment to start editing.

 ## New Features:

 - Dashboard panel changes